nathankagi/procedural-terrain/blog.md

 In the same way fractal perlin noise is run over multiple octaves allowing for sharper detail to be added to the map with lower amplitude, I'd like to try convert the DLA algorithm into something similar.
 In fact just adding a perlin noise map works quite nicely at adding a little more variety in the overall DLA map.

 ![dla-perlin-heightmap](./resources/dla_perlin.png "Perlin & DLA")

+## UI

+Up until now I have used some variables for the terrain generation parameters.
+Also the terrain generation is done once when the application starts.
+I want to move these out into some ui for the user to trigger so I can play around with the variables for the terrain gen, ideally I'd have the generation process visualised while its building.

 ## Terrain Model